-114 WASTEWATER TREATMENT PLANT OPERATIONS 3 UNITS (formerly WWTR 114)
+114 WASTEWATER TREATMENT PLANT OPERATIONS 3 UNITS

 An introduction to the basic principles involved in the operation of conventional public wastewater treatment plants.
 Provides information on plant hydraulics, preliminary, primary and secondary treatment processes, disinfection, as well as environmental and safety regulation compliance.
 Not open to students with credit in WWTR 114.